Mamiko Tanaka: International career

 Tanaka represented Japan at the international youth level at the 2011 FIBA Asia Under-16 Championship, the 2012 FIBA Under-17 World Championship, and the 2014 FIBA Asia Under-18 Championship.
 While in college, she played with the national under-24 team and won silver for Japan at the 2017 Summer Universiade in Taiwan, where she averaged 20.8 minutes, 8.2 points, and 4.8 rebounds per game.
 She competed again at the 2019 Summer Universiade.
 She trained with the national 3x3 team in preparation for the 2021 FIBA 3x3 Women's Olympic Qualifying Tournament but did not make the final roster, though she traveled with the team to the event.

 Personal life

 Tanaka is married to professional baseball player Shohei Ohtani.
 Ohtani announced on Instagram in February 2024 that he had married a Japanese woman but did not disclose her identity.
 He said in an interview that she was "a normal Japanese woman" he had known for three or four years.
 He revealed her identity the next month by posting a photograph of himself with Tanaka.
 They traveled together to Korea that month, and Tanaka was photographed in the stands of the Gocheok Sky Dome during a practice game between the Dodgers and the Korean national team.
 In April 2025, the couple welcomed their first child, a daughter.
+In June 2026, they welcomed a second child, a son.